Easy Detox Mocktail

 (Talking about dog barf in a recipe post.
 Pretty sure I’m doing this wrong.)

 Anyway, one of the most awesome kitchen short cuts that she taught me was about using grill seasoning for things that you aren’t actually grilling.
 Mind: Blown, I KNOW!
 Grill seasoning is generally a pre-mixed group of herbs and spices that really kick up the flavor of any kind of meat and vegetables, and in my kitchen, as well as in grocery stores everywhere, you will often see it labeled as Everyday Seasoning or Montreal Steak Seasoning or perhaps some other branded name that basically means “Sprinkle me on meat and vegetables and I will make them taste good.”
 And it really is a useful addition to your spice arsenal.
 I especially love mixing it into burgers as a base seasoning, or rubbing it on chicken or fish when I am feeling no inspiration but don’t want to eat something bland.
+You may also want to try the Meat spice seasonings.

 The only problem comes when you pick up one of these pre-packaged bad boys and the end up being full of preservatives or weird ingredients or things you can’t pronounce.
 WOMP WOMP!
 You know what I’m talking about — it is the packaged taco seasoning effect.
 It’s always a bummer to realize that something that tastes so delicious but is full of so much crap.
 This becomes especially inconvenient if you are doing a Whole 30 or a really strict nutrition challenge, which is why I wanted to share a super simple recipe for making your own Everyday Seasoning that is completely FREE of garbage, and completely FULL of flavor.